OscarAspelin95/fasta_rs/README.md

 Since the coordinates are BED-compatible, extracting the ith base would be equivalent to using `-s i-1` and `-e i`

 ### fasta_rs `sample`
-🟢 (down)sample sequences based on a number or proportion.
+Sample sequences based on a number or proportion.

 `fasta_rs sample --fasta <sequences.fasta> <optional_args>`